 If you are a consultant or you work mostly from home, you can share a photo of your favorite writing spot or a beautiful view on your morning walk as you get centered and ready to take on a big project.
 This tells us something about YOU!
 It makes you LIKEABLE.[READ MORE: 10 Tips on Using Instagram in Your Business]

-If you are an expert in something, be sure you are sharing regular helpful tips to draw me in and show me that expertise.
+If you are an expert in something, be sure you are sharing regular helpful tips to draw me in and show me that expertize.
 Just because someone claims to be an “expert” most people will want to see proof.
-And today that means through content you are sharing—blog posts, social media posts, email messages, videos, etc. Share helpful tips that help me and I will appreciate you and most likely come to you when I am ready to spend money.
+And today that means through the content you are sharing—blog posts, social media posts, email messages, videos, etc. Share helpful tips that help me and I will appreciate you and most likely come to you when I am ready to spend money.

 If you are a relationship coach or expert and we meet at a dinner party, I might end up asking you about how to deal with a coworker who sits near me and smells bad.
 “How would you handle that type of situation?”
 These tips build trust, credibility and, depending on how you answer this question, possibly likeability.
 Share Q&A posts like this on social or your blog.